 Faculty Panel for Academic Professionalism (FPAP)

-The FPAP deal with all professional behavior issues whilst students are enrolled in the clinical studies courses, e.g., missed examinations, examination compliance issues, cheating, plagiarism, and/or behavior contrary to the outcome objectives and expectations provided in the student manual and syllabus.
+The FPAP deal with all professional behavior issues while students are enrolled in the clinical studies courses, e.g., missed examinations, examination compliance issues, cheating, plagiarism, and/or behavior contrary to the outcome objectives and expectations provided in the student manual and syllabus.